 The Immigration Ministry serves as a national model to support undocumented and documented immigrants and promote Christ’s desire for communion between immigrant and non-immigrant communities.
 We strive to create a society where immigrants and their cultural gifts will be welcomed and celebrated, where their families remain united, and where they can rediscover deepen their faith, and become in engaged and involved in the judicial transformation of society.

 - Educate in understanding and respecting the dignity of every immigrant as a human being and recognizing the benefits of immigrants and immigration for our nation.

 - Educate the undocumented community to safeguard their basic rights and family unity.

-- Advocate for Compassionate Comprehensive Immigration Reform (using the principles of the U.S. Catholic bishops) and for the humane treatment of immigrant detainees and deportees.
+- Advocate for Compassionate Comprehensive Immigration Reform using the principles of the USCCB, and for the humane treatment of immigrant detainees and deportees.

-- Empower immigrants to participate in their communities through service, leadership formation and action, all the while promoting justice by implementing and coordinating immigrant-to-immigrant ministry in clusters of parishes through lay leadership teams.
+- Empower immigrants to participate in their communities through service, leadership formation, and action while promoting justice through the implementation and coordination of Immigrant Social Ministry in parishes through lay leadership teams.

 Click below to read through our several most recent annual reports.

 2017 Annual Report

 2015 Annual Report